KNowledgeOnWebScale/walder/README.md

 while [handlebars](https://handlebarsjs.com/) renders another route's HTML.
 Walder does this all by looking at the file extension of the given template.

+Templates can be used in views as well as in layouts.
+So we'll name them **view templates** and **layout templates** in order to distinguish.

-#### Access query results in templates
+#### Accessing query results in view templates

-The results of the queries, specified in the configuration file for a route, are available for rendering in templates as JSON objects.
+The results of the queries, specified in the configuration file for a route, are available for rendering in view templates as data.

-If the route only has a single query, the one and only object is named `data`.
+- If the route only has a single query, the data contains an object named `data`.

-If the route has multiple queries, each query's result is available in a separate object whose name equals the query name in the configuration file.
+- If the route has multiple queries, each query's result is available in the data as a separate object whose name equals the query name in the configuration file.

 Each object will be an array, unless the query was [singularized](https://github.com/rubensworks/graphql-to-sparql.js#singularizing-everything).